ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ### Pitfall: Ignoring type variable Scope

-It’s easy to reach for a TypeVar when defining a function--but unless the function is truly generic, this can cause more confusion than clarity.
+Unless the function is truly generic, generics can cause more confusion than clarity.
 Remember that a type variable is specific to the generic function or class where it's used.
 If you define a type variable at the top of a module and use it in a function signature, that function is generic.
-If you intended the function to only work with one specific type, you might accidentally make it generic by using a TypeVar.
+If you intended the function to only work with one specific type, you might accidentally make it generic.

-If a TypeVar appears only once in a function signature, that function is technically generic, but there's no way to connect the type to anything else
+If a type variable appears only once in a function signature, that function is technically generic, but there's no way to connect the type to anything else
 (e.g., a return value or another parameter).
 Type checkers will flag this as suspicious: